Sebastian Berhalter: International career

 On May 22, 2025, Berhalter was called up by United States national team coach Mauricio Pochettino for training camp in Chicago ahead of matches against Turkey and Switzerland.
 He made his debut in the 2025 CONCACAF Gold Cup.
-He scored his first goal for the national team during the U.S.' 5-1 thumping of Uruguay at Raymond James Stadium in Tampa, Florida.
+He scored his first goal for the national team during the United States' 5–1 defeat of Uruguay at Raymond James Stadium in Tampa, Florida.

+On May 26, 2026, Berhalter was selected in the 26-man squad for the 2026 FIFA World Cup.
+On June 25, Berhalter assisted and scored in a 3–2 loss against Turkey during the last group stage match.

 Personal life

 He is the son of current Chicago Fire FC and former United States national team head coach Gregg Berhalter and former University of North Carolina Tar Heels player Rosalind "Roz" Berhalter, who won four national championships.
+He is of Puerto Rican descent through his mother.